Bundles of generalized theta functions over abelian surfaces: The Verlinde bundles in degree

-We make use of the morphism of Theta groups which restricts to over the center Furthermore, passing to the finite Heisenberg, two $\widetilde {\mathsf H}[-\chi]\times \widetilde {\mathsf H}[r]$-modules with the central weight $(-k, k)$ are isomorphic if and only if they are isomorphic as representations of the abelian group $A [a]\times \widehat A[b]$, see \cite {wirtinger} .Therefore, it suffices to establish the identification \eqref{thm3proof} equivariantly for the action of $A[a]\times \widehat A[b]$ on both sides.
+We make use of the morphism of Theta groups which restricts to over the center Furthermore, passing to the finite Heisenberg, two $\widetilde {\mathsf H}[-\chi]\times \widetilde {\mathsf H}[r]$-modules with the central weight $(-k, k)$ are isomorphic if and only if they are isomorphic as representations of the abelian group $A [a]\times \widehat A[b]$, see \cite {wirtinger}.
+Therefore, it suffices to establish the identification \eqref{thm3proof} equivariantly for the action of $A[a]\times \widehat A[b]$ on both sides.

 Crucially, it was explained in Section $3.2$ of \cite {elliptic} that $R_1$ and $R_2$ are the trivial representations of $A[a]$ and $\widehat A[b]$.
-For $\zeta$ of order exactly $\omega$ dividing $(a, b)$, we compute The proof is completed by Lemma $4$ of \cite {elliptic} which gives the sum
+Same as in \cite {wirtinger}, for $\zeta$ of order exactly $\omega$ dividing $(a, b)$, we use \eqref{thm3proof} to compute Theorem \ref{t1} was used here to evaluate the trace.
+Lemma $4$ of \cite {elliptic} gives the sum This confirms that the multiplicities $\mathsf m_{\zeta}$ of equation \eqref{thm3proof} agree with the expressions stated in the Theorem. .1in

+We can now remove the assumption on vanishing of higher cohomology.
+By $({\bf A.2})$, $\Theta_w\to K_v$ belongs to the movable cone, hence it is big and nef on a smooth birational model of $K_v$, by Theorem $7$ in \cite {HT}.
+Furthermore, the smooth birational models of $K_v$ are obtained as moduli spaces of Bridgeland stable objects $K_v(\sigma)$ for stability conditions $\sigma$ of the type we considered in the proof of Theorem \ref{t1}; see \cite {Y3}, Corollary 3.33 for details.
+The proof of \cite {Y3} moreover yields the diagram

+where is the Albanese morphism normalized as in equation \eqref{normalb}, and $j$ is birational, regular in codimension $1$, and given by the identity on the common open locus.
+The two theta line bundles $\Theta_w$ agree under $j$.

+Define The first part of the argument applies verbatim to the moduli of $\sigma$-stable objects.
+In particular, since $\Theta_w$ carries no higher cohomology over $K_v(\sigma)$, we have The above diagram shows however that completing the proof.